-For the vegetables you can use; bok choi, spinach, broccoli, carrots, green beans or any other you prefer.
-You can top your udon noodle soup with herbs, spring onions (scallions) or toasted nuts or seeds.
+For the vegetables you can use; bok choi, spinach, broccoli, cauliflower, carrots, green beans or any other you prefer.
+You can top your udon noodle soup with various herbs, micro greens, spring onions (scallions) or toasted nuts or seeds.
 The possibilities are endless.

 This Udon noodle soup recipe is part of my series; 'Travels of taste'.
 Using our imaginations to meet other cultures through food.
 So today we go to China.
 Get ready to imagine yourself travelling through this divers country whilst discovering its amazing cuisine.
 Check out my full China 'travels of taste' post; >>> China, It's all about FOOD!

 Find your own favourite Udon noodle soup, experiment and let us know what your preferences are.
 I always like to see your creations!
 Add @haricoco1 to your instagram post so we can share and inspire others.